 Using Organic and Local Ingredients

 We recommend using locally grown vegetables that are in season.
-Some of the best vegetables for fermenting include beets, different cabbage types, carrots, radishes, green beans, tomatoes.
+Some of the best vegetables for fermenting include beets, different cabbage types, carrots, radishes, green beans, and tomatoes.
 You can use anything your heart desires or whatever you have a surplus of.
-Spices change the taste: chili pairs well with cabbage, ginger, and carrots, cumin also goes well with cabbage…you’ll end up with more ideas than jars!
+Spices change the taste: chili pairs well with cabbage, ginger, and carrots, and cumin also goes well with cabbage…you’ll end up with more ideas than jars!
 Whether you grow them yourself or purchase them at your local’s farmers’ market — the best preserves come from fresh, organic, and regional produce.

 In all lactic fermented foods, the lactic acid bacteria already exists on the surface of the vegetables.
 This means you don’t need any starter cultures to start fermentation, just the vegetables, some salt, and an airtight container.
 It is important to store the fermenting liquid in a way that ensures it has no contact with atmospheric oxygen.